-Reflecting with care the needs of its resilient and vibrant Downtown Vancouver community, Anthem Thurlow seeks to support the City's goals of creating developments that encourage a sense of belonging and connection to place while improving equity and access to services.
-Anthem is committed to fostering a quality and engaging development that will enhance the neighbourhood character by providing successful and desirable places to live, work, and play, increasing community connectivity and enhancing livability.
+Anthem Thurlow thoughtfully addresses the needs of Downtown Vancouver's resilient and vibrant community, aligning with the City's goals of creating developments that foster a sense of belonging and connection while improving equity and access to services.
+Anthem is dedicated to creating a high-quality, engaging development that enhances the neighborhood's character by offering desirable places to live, work, and play, while increasing community connectivity and improving overall livability.

-Rendering: North-west view of the Thurlow development.
+Rendering: North-west view of the Thurlow Development.